marbetschar/Linux/Desktop/VMWare-macOS-Catalina.md

 1. Make sure VMWare Workstation Player is closed
 2. Download the [latest ZIP Release from GitHub](https://github.com/paolo-projects/unlocker/releases)
 3. Unpack the ZIP file
+4. Edit the `lnx-install.sh` file and make sure, `gettools.py` is called with `python3` (at the bottom of the file): `python3 gettools.py`
-4. Execute `lnx-install.sh` with: `chmod +x lnx-install.sh && sudo ./lnx-install.sh`
+5. Execute `lnx-install.sh` with: `chmod +x lnx-install.sh && sudo ./lnx-install.sh`
-5. If the Installation was sucessfull, you are now able to create new virtual machines with macOS as Guest OS.
+6. If the Installation was sucessfull, you are now able to create new virtual machines with macOS as Guest OS.

 ## Create macOS virtual machine

 1. Start the VMWare Workstation Player and select "New Virtual Machine"
 2. Select "I will install the operating system later"
 3. Select Apple Mac OS X with version "macOS 10.15"
-4. Create a virtual disk with **80 GB** capacity and **make sure you enable "Store virtual disk as single file"**
+4. Create a virtual disk with **120 GB** capacity and **make sure you enable "Store virtual disk as single file"**
 5. Fine tune the virtual machine after creation by click "Edit Virtual Machine":
     - Assign at least 2 CPUs
     - Assign at least 4 GB of RAM
     - **Add a "USB 2.0" controller if you plan to connect an iOS hardware device**
-6. **Workaround for Known Issue**
-    - After you're done fine tuning your virtual machine, make sure you close VMWare Workstation Player
+6. **Make sure you close VMWare Workstation Player**
-    - Open the virtual machine configuration file in your favorite text editor and add `smc.version = "0"` to the end of it
-    - *For more information see [3.
-Limitations](https://github.com/DrDonk/unlocker) in the DrDonk/unlocker README file.*

 ## Install macOS Catalina

-1. Start the VMWare Workstation Player
+1. Start the VMWare Workstation Player **as root:** `sudo vmplayer`
 2. Make sure you inserted the macOS Catalina iso image file in the CD/DVD device of the virtual machine (Edit virtual machine settings)
 3. Start the virtual machine
 4. Once the install media booted, select your language